John F. Kennedy Presidential Library and Museum: Years of setbacks

 By 1971, construction had still not begun; researchers and scholars were forced to work out of the Federal Records Center which was temporarily housing some of the 15 million documents and manuscripts.
-Pei said there was finally "a clear way ahead"; however, he was asked to save on construction expenses by using inexpensive materials.
+Pei said there was finally "a clear way ahead".
+He was asked to save on construction expenses by using inexpensive materials.
 This would translate into Pei working with concrete instead of his preferred stone.

 On May 22, 1971, President Lyndon B. Johnson, who succeeded Kennedy as president, saw the dedication of the Lyndon Baines Johnson Library and Museum in Austin, Texas.
-On the campus of the University of Texas at Austin, and next to the LBJ School of Public Affairs, he would beat the Kennedy team to building the first Presidential Library that also served as a place of scholarly research.
-He would not live to see work begin on his predecessor's.

 Meanwhile, the Cambridge community was in fierce opposition to having the library being built in Cambridge at all.
-Although originally welcomed in 1965, the library was now seen as a great attractor of over a million annual tourists who would change the neighborhood with "hordes of tourists, automobiles, fast-food franchises and souvenir shops," as well as cause a negative environmental impact.
-One neighborhood group filed a lawsuit in federal court demanding that the General Services Administration study, which found that the great number of visitors would have "no adverse effect on the area," be reexamined.
+Although originally welcomed in 1965, the library was now seen as a great attractor of over a million annual tourists who would change the neighborhood with "hordes of tourists, automobiles, fast-food franchises and souvenir shops", as well as cause a negative environmental impact.
+A neighborhood group filed a lawsuit in federal court demanding that the General Services Administration study, which found that the great number of visitors would have "no adverse effect on the area," be reexamined.

 Stephen E. Smith, a Kennedy in-law who heads the John F. Kennedy Library Corporation decided that "we want the Kennedy Library to be a happy place.
 It would not be in keeping with the nature of this memorial for it to open in an atmosphere of discord and controversy."
-And in February 1975 the plans for having the library where President Kennedy would have wanted it, were dropped.
+In February 1975 the plans for having the library where President Kennedy would have wanted it, were dropped.